Anna Mae Aquash: Theories

 Observers and historians speculate about who ordered the murder of Annie Mae Aquash.
-Before her death, Aquash allegedly said FBI Special Agent David Price threatened she would die within the year if she refused to inform on Leonard Peltier.
+Before her death, Aquash allegedly said FBI Special Agent David Price threatened that she would die within the year if she refused to inform on Leonard Peltier.

-John Trudell testified in both the 1976 Butler and Robideau trial and the 2004 Looking Cloud trial that Dennis Banks had told him that the body of Anna Mae Aquash had been found before it was officially identified.
+John Trudell testified in both the 1976 Butler and Robideau trial and the 2004 Looking Cloud trial that Dennis Banks had told him that the body of Annie Mae Aquash had been found before it was officially identified.
 Banks wrote in his autobiography, Ojibwa Warrior, that Trudell told him that the body found was that of Aquash.
 Banks wrote that he did not know until then that Aquash had been killed, although she had been missing.

 In Looking Cloud's trial, the prosecution argued that AIM's suspicion of Aquash stemmed from her having heard Peltier admit to the murders of the FBI agents.
 Darlene "Kamook" Nichols, former wife of the AIM leader Dennis Banks, testified that in late 1975, Peltier told of shooting the FBI agents.
 He was talking to a small group of AIM activists who were fugitives from law enforcement.
 They included Nichols, her sister Bernie Nichols (later Lafferty), Nichols' husband Dennis Banks, and Aquash, among several others.
-Nichols testified that Peltier said, "The motherfucker was begging for his life, but I shot him anyway."
+Nichols testified that Peltier said, "[t]he motherfucker was begging for his life, but I shot him anyway."
 Bernie Nichols-Lafferty gave the same account of Peltier's statement.

 Other witnesses have testified that once Aquash came under suspicion as an informant, Peltier interrogated her while holding a gun to her head.
 Peltier and David Hill later had Aquash participate in bomb-making so that her fingerprints would be on the bombs.
 The trio planted the bombs at two power plants on the Pine Ridge reservation.
 Extensive testimony suggests that AIM leaders ordered the murder of Aquash; because of her prominent position in the organization, lower-ranking members would not have taken action against her without permission from above.

 Denise and Debbie Maloney

 Together with federal and state investigators, Aquash's daughters Denise and Debbie believe that high-ranking AIM leaders ordered the death of their mother due to fears of her being an informant; they support the continued investigation.
 Denise Pictou-Maloney is the executive director of the "Indigenous Women for Justice", a group she founded to support justice for her mother and other Native women.
 In a 2004 interview, Pictou-Maloney said her mother was killed by AIM members who thought she knew too much.
-She knew what was happening in California, she knew where the money was coming from to pay for the guns, she knew the plans, but more than any of that, she knew about the killings.
+"She knew what was happening in California, she knew where the money was coming from to pay for the guns, she knew the plans, but more than any of that, she knew about the killings of the two FBI agents."
 In March 2018, Denise Maloney spoke at the Missing and Murdered Indigenous Women inquiry in Montreal about her mother's murder.